Mount Victoria Tunnel: History

+Murder

 A well-known local story revolves around a murder that occurred during the construction of the Mount Victoria Tunnel.
 A young woman named Phyllis Avis Symons (17) was murdered by George Errol Coats (29), who buried her alive in the fill from the tunnel.
 It is suspected that the girl was pregnant by her lover and the story was later covered in the Wellington newspapers.
 Upon learning of the murder, police ordered workers to excavate the tunnel's fill in order to find the victim's body..

 Phyllis Symons was buried in Karori Cemetery.

 Usage

 Around 45,000 vehicles pass through the Mount Victoria each day.
 The tunnel also accommodates pedestrians and cyclists, who use an elevated ramp on the north side of the roadway.
 In the late 1970s, a number of crime incidents resulted in an alarm system being installed based on buttons spaced along the length of the pedestrian ramp; the system was removed several years later, as it proved ineffective.
 Recent additions include new lighting, CCTV cameras, brighter cleanable side panels and pollution control.
 These have significantly improved safety in the tunnel.

 The tunnel currently is a traffic bottleneck in the morning peak from around 7.30 to 9.00am on the Hataitai side with traffic sometimes backing up over 1 km and in the afternoon peak between 5 and 6pm on the city side with queuing back around 0.5 km.
 Buses to the eastern suburbs bypass this congestion by using the much-older single-lane Hataitai bus tunnel.